Checklist for New International students

 - Documentary evidence of your qualifications (original documents of academic certificates and/or original official transcripts)

-- Your offer letter from the University of Salford - You will need to show this to the taxi company if you have booked a taxi transfer
+- Your offer letter from the University of Salford - You will need to show this to the taxi company if you have booked a taxi transfer using our taxi service

 - Original documentary evidence of your English language skills (if required)